FujiNetWIFI/fujinet-apps/apod/README.md

 - `[Shift]`+`[<]`, `[Shift]`+`[>]` - Previous / next month
 - `[Ctrl]`+`[<]`, `[Ctrl]`+`[>]` - Previous / next year
 - `[=]` - Fetch the current APOD
+- `[Ctrl]`+`[T]` - Try to fetch current date from #FujiNet again (in case of error, or you're running APOD for a long time)

+Note - The APOD photos (and hence the APOD server's idea of "what's the latest photo") is based on Eastern US time.
+Your #FujiNet is probably set to your current time zone.
+So if you want the latest image, get the "current" image (the default; or press `[=]`).

 When viewing a ColorView image, you can press `[R]`, `[G]`, or `[B]` to adjust the Atari color palette hue that's used for